Microsoft/azure-docs.cs-cz/articles/azure-functions/functions-hybrid-powershell.md

     # Write to the Azure Functions log stream.
     Write-Output "PowerShell HTTP trigger function processed a request."

-    # Note that ContosoUserPassword is a function app setting, so I can access it as $env:ContosoUserPassword
+    # Note that ContosoUserPassword is a function app setting, so I can access it as $env:ContosoUserPassword.
     $UserName = "ContosoUser"
     $securedPassword = ConvertTo-SecureString  $Env:ContosoUserPassword -AsPlainText -Force
     $Credential = [System.management.automation.pscredential]::new($UserName, $SecuredPassword)